 Trim her nails regularly so that she does not experience any discomfort while walking or running.

-The Chinook, while okay with a lazy lifestyle once in a while, cannot endure it every day.
+The Chinook, while okay with the occasional lazy lifestyle, cannot endure something like that every day.

 Don't let her mellow temperament fool you.
-She thrives best in an environment where she can play and be challenged.
+She thrives best in an environment where she can play and enjoy a challenge.

 She is an active dog who needs her exercise.
 Else, she'll use up that dormant energy by becoming destructive.

-She's up for whatever you want to include her in, that can be hiking, jogging, swimming, or accompanying you on a bicycle trip.
+She's up for whatever you want to include her in, whether it’s hiking, jogging, swimming, or accompanying you on a bicycle trip.

-Of course, because the Chinooks were bred for pulling sleds, it's no surprise that they are built for vigorous exercise.
+Of course, because the Chinooks have pulling sleds in their blood, it's no surprise that they have the bodies for vigorous exercise.

 Some of the health concerns that you should know about before purchasing or adopting a Chinook include: